dicepo/dicepo/README.md

-this isnt pretty idgaf
+this isnt pretty idgaf<br>
-hi Im Isaac / macklin. or wtv tf. call me pony names if u want im 18. pls only he. no they no nothin bro
+hi Im Isaac / macklin. or wtv tf. call me pony names if u want<br>
+im 18. pls only he. no they no nothin bro

-i like just abt anything you can name but *mostly* fixated right now on hockey & f1
+i like just abt anything you can name<br>
+but *mostly* fixated right now on hockey & f1<br>
 PLEASE bro PLEASE> hockey/f1 fans int PLEAASE

-preferrably 17+ friending me i get Iffy abt people under that. ill chat but probably wont stick around you 4 Both of our comforts
+preferrably 17+ friending me i get Iffy abt people under that.<br>
+ill chat but probably wont stick around you 4 Both of our comforts

-skin doesnt always = front
+skin doesnt always = front<br>
-i block freely
+i block freely<br>
-im very blunt and heavily masked most people will forcibly blend in and will not lyk whos fronting #idgaf
+im very blunt and heavily masked<br>
+most people will forcibly blend in and will not lyk whos fronting #idgaf

 <!--